TheNamlessGuy/oblivion-remaster-mod-manager/docs/settings.md

 Which `Add mode` to be pre-selected per default.
 This setting can be overridden on a mod type-to-mod type basis.
 You can read more about add modes [here](/docs/add-modes.md).

+### Default backups folder
+Where to save backups of load orders.
+This setting can be overridden on a mod type-to-mod type basis.

 ## ESP/ESM settings
 ### Show
 Whether or not to show the `ESP/ESM` tab at all.